BSpendlove/freeradius-api/docs/services.md

 ### Special Variables

-The following variables can be used so that the policy endpoint will automatically populate these fields during the user prechecks and provisioning process:
+The following variables can be used as values so that the policy endpoint will automatically populate these fields during the user prechecks and provisioning process:

 | Variable Name      | Description |
 | ----------- | ----------- |